 The Federal Communications Commission (FCC) regulates cable rates and business practices to some degree, especially where no effective competition exists.
 For the most part, however, price and service decisions are determined by the economy and the competitive marketplace.
 To learn more about regulation of the cable industry, you might want to check the FCC’s website.

 Cable regulation falls under the provisions of the Georgia Fair Business Practices Act only when a service provider engages in fraudulent or deceptive advertising.
-In this case, please register your complaint with the Georgia Department of Law's Consumer Protection Division.
+In this case, please register your complaint with the Georgia Attorney General's Consumer Protection Division.